 SEC.
-5.17 FINAL PRIORITIZATION
+5.14 FINAL PRIORITIZATION

-After the shortlisted Offerors have been interviewed, evaluated, and scored by the PEC, the contracting officer will perform a final prioritization.
+After the shortlisted offerors have been interviewed and scored by the PEC, the contracting officer will compile all scores and perform a final prioritization/ranking of offerors.

 SEC.
-5.18 COST REASONABLENESS
+5.15 COST REASONABLENESS

-Prior to performing clarifications and negotiations, the contracting officer will perform a cost reasonableness assessment of all of the shortlisted proposals in the following manner:
+Prior to performing clarifications and negotiations, the contracting officer will perform a cost reasonableness assessment of all shortlisted proposals in the following manner:

 - a.
-If the highest prioritized Offeror's total cost points is within 5% of the second highest prioritized Offeror's total cost points, the State reserves the right to proceed to invite the highest prioritized Offeror to the clarification period. - b.
-If the highest prioritized Offeror exceeds this range, the State reserves the right to invite the second highest prioritized Offeror to the clarification period.
+If the highest ranked offeror's cost proposal is within 5% of the next highest ranked offeror's cost proposal, the state will proceed to invite the highest ranked offeror to the Clarification Period. - b.
+If the highest ranked offeror's cost proposal is 5% or more higher than the next highest ranked offeror's cost proposal, the state reserves the right to invite the second highest ranked offeror to the Clarification Period.

 SEC.
-5.19 CLARIFICATION PERIOD
+5.16 CLARIFICATION PERIOD

+The state will invite the highest (or second highest) prioritized offeror to the clarification period.
 The clarification period is carried out prior to the signing of a contract.
-The intent of this period is to allow the apparent best-value Offeror an opportunity to clarify any assumptions, issues, or risks, and confirm that their proposal is accurate.
-The State's objective is to have the project completed on time, without any cost increases, and with high customer satisfaction.
-It is the Offeror's responsibility to ensure that the Offeror understands the State's subjective expectations.
-The Offeror is at risk, and part of the risk is understanding the State's expectations.
+The intent of this period is to allow the apparent best-value offeror an opportunity to clarify any assumptions, issues, or risks, and confirm that their proposal is accurate.
+The state's objective is to have the services completed on time, without any cost increases, in a timely and efficient manager, and with high customer satisfaction.
+It is the offeror's responsibility to ensure that the offeror understands the state's expectations.
+The offeror is at risk, and part of the risk is understanding state's expectations (and vice versa).

-The Offeror will be required to pre-plan the project in detail to ensure that there are no surprises, and to prepare a clarification document (which will be incorporated into the contract), containing at a minimum the information as described below:
+The offeror will be required to pre-plan the project in detail to ensure that there are no surprises, and to prepare a clarification document (which will be incorporated into the contract), containing at a minimum the information as described below: